siciovas/Vinted-2023-autumn/README.md

 | MR	     | M 	          | 3 €    |
 | MR	     | L	          | 4 €    |

-Usually, the shipping price is covered by the buyer, but sometimes, in order to promote one or another provider, Vinted covers part of the shipping price.
+Usually, the shipping price is covered by the buyer, but sometimes, to promote one or another provider, Vinted covers part of the shipping price.

 Your task is to create a shipment discount calculation module.